About Us Solutions Business Type Contacts Support

 Commercial cards usually exèerience higher interchange rates than those issued to individuals.

-While some of the factors mentioned above can’t be influenced, like your MCC, you have some control over the others.
-For example, you can encourage more in-store sales than online transactions.
-However, reducing your interchange fees doesn’t guarantee increased profits, as limiting your consumers’ options could deter them from purchasing from your business.
+While some of the factors mentioned above don’t get to be influenced, like your MCC, you have some control over the others.
+For example, you can encourage your customers to make more in-store sales than online transactions.

-Interchange Fees: Definition, Charge Limits, and More
+What Are Interchange Fees?
+Definition, Charge Limits, and More

-• The Durbin Amendment (US) - This amendment that came into force in 2010 is a fee cap applicable to debit and prepaid card transactions and depends on the size of the issuing bank's assets.
-If the issuer possesses assets of $10 billion or more, its debit and prepaid cards will have to pay regulated rates of 0.05% + $0.21 or 0.05% + $0.22, depending on the fraud prevention policies.
+• The Durbin Amendment (US) - This amendment that came into force in 2010 is a fee cap applicable to debit and prepaid card transactions and depends on the size of the issuing bank’s assets.
+If the issuer possesses assets of $10 billion or more, its debit and prepaid cards will need to pay regulated rates of 0.05% + $0.21 or 0.05% + $0.22, depending on the fraud prevention policies.

 • The European Interchange Fee Regulation (EEA) - This interchange fee regulation came into force in 2015 and led to increased control over the rates.
 This made EEA’s fee cap one of the lowest in the world.

+As you probably know, businesses in different countries bear varying credit card transaction costs.
 Here’s a breakdown of the interchange fee caps across different areas:

 • US: Credit - unregulated; Debit - 0.22 USD + 0.05% (applies to regulated banks only)